 “Make Progress Every Day” was the tagline of a successful Verizon Communications branding campaign launched in 2002.
 In a press release about the campaign, Verizon stated that “making progress means helping its customers and communities move forward every day” through the use of its telecommunications products… [Most people] expect progress to “happen” instead of building progress steps into their daily activities.
 Making progress requires hard work and may make you uncomfortable at times… The secret to making progress is getting started… today.

 The idea is that progress is an active and conscious choice made continually and repeatedly.
 Achievement and material accumulation may make you happy momentarily, but long-term contentment comes from daily discipline and commitment to the process of moving forward and making progress.

-Here’s two simple perspectives to keep in mind when up against a time deficit and competing priorities.
+Here are two simple perspectives to keep in mind when you’re up against a time deficit and competing priorities.

 1. Do what you can

 Do what you can.
 You’ve probably heard it said a bunch of different ways:

 - Where attention goes, energy flows, and results show.

 - Do what you can, with what you have, where you are.

 - Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.

 - We keep moving forward, opening new doors, and doing new things, because we’re curious and curiosity keeps leading us down new paths.